What will the apprentice be doing?

 Desired skills and personal qualities

-Communication skills, IT skills, Attention to detail, Organisation skills, Presentation skills, Number skills, Analytical skills, Logical, Team working, Creative, Initiative
+Communication skills, IT skills, Attention to detail, Organisation skills, Problem solving skills, Number skills, Analytical skills, Logical, Team working, Creative, Initiative

 GCSE or equivalent 5 including English Language and Maths (Grade 9-4 or A*- C) Essential